ordina-jworks/ordina-jworks.github.io/_posts/2020-11-16-monitoring-spring-prometheus-grafana.md

   static_configs:
     - targets: ['192.168.0.9:8080']
 ```
-We define 2 targets which it needs to monitor, our Spring application and Prometheus.
+We define two targets which it needs to monitor, our Spring application and Prometheus.
 Since we run Prometheus from inside Docker we need to enter the host-ip which is in my case `192.168.0.9`.

 Afterwards we can run the Prometheus image by running the following command: